 This section includes mummies, painted coffins, statues of deities, and amulets from dynastic Egypt.
 The museum’s Egyptian collection is one of the most significant in Southern Europe and explores connections between Greek and Egyptian cultures during antiquity.

-The National Archaeological Museum Collections
+The National Archaeological Museum collections

 Metalwork and jewelry